 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses.

 The law is named for victim Jeanne Clery, a 19-year-old Lehigh University freshman in 1986.
 The backlash against unreported crimes on numerous campuses across the country led to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The Clery Act, signed in 1990, was originally known as the Crime Awareness and Campus Security Act.

 The report contains information and crime statistics for the three previous calendar years regarding crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by HPU; and on public property within, or immediately adjacent to and accessible to the campus.
 The report also contains information regarding campus security and personal safety topics such as crime prevention, fire safety, safety and security on campus.

 A log of daily activity is available on a daily basis.
 The log provides information and incidents that have been reported to the High Point University Security Department.
 Printed copies are available upon request at the SSC or SECOM during normal business hours.
 For more information concerning this daily log, please contact Sgt.
 Donald R. Belton Jr. at (336) 841-9085.

-To view the federal mandates click here and for information regarding the daily crime log request in person at the Security Administration building at 1911 N. Centennial St, High Point, NC 27262.
+Click here to view the 2014 Annual Security Report.
+You may also request the daily crime log in person at the Security Administration building at 1911 N. Centennial St, High Point, NC 27262.